thetemplateblog/lunchmoney-transaction-generator/README.md

 ## 🙏 Acknowledgments

-- Thanks to [LunchMoney](https://lunchmoney.app/) for providing an excellent API
+- Thanks to [Lunch Money](https://lunchmoney.app/) for providing an excellent API
 - Inspired by the need for realistic test data in financial applications
-- Built with ❤️ for the LunchMoney community
+- Built with ❤️ for the Lunch Money community

 ## 📞 Support